pinkeen/avr-rc5/README.md

 ## Does it work?

 Yes, it does work flawlessly (at least for me).
-I built a project on it (*rlamp*) and never had any problems.
+I built a project on it ([rlamp](http://add-a-link-to-github)) and never had any problems.
 The sensitivity achieved with __TSOP2236__ was astounding.
 I could point the remote anywhere, metres from the receiver and it would pick up the signal perfectly with every keypress.

+## Some notes

+I found an old e-mail that I sent to to Guy Carpenter concerning his very insightful article.
+He didn't update his website so I am attaching parts of it here in case it might be helpful:

+> In a highly-constrained 8bit environment the clever trick with transition table and bit shifting saves a lot of cpu time (which is even more important if code is executed in interrupts) so the snippet you kindly provided is very relevant.
+Unfortunately I found a minor problem with it:
+> * The two middle values in the transition table should be 0x91, 0x9b respectively
+> * I think that it would be helpful for future viewers if you included information about event "IDs" (0 - short space, 2 - short pulse, 4 - long space, 6 - long pulse)
+>
+> [...]
+>
+> PS I found it crucial to continue decoding until "start1" is reached.
+Mid0 is reached naturally, however, the algorithm stops (emits last digit) at mid1 which prevents the last edge change from being processed.
+In certain situations this can lead to a permanent deadlock.

 Copyright &copy; 2011 Filip Sobalski <pinkeen@gmail.com>